rhkraptor/demo/README.md

 ### Other commands
 - press "q" to exit, when you stuck in terminal.
 - you can auto complete the branch name by inputing last characters and simultaniously pressing escape.
+- command "git diff" shows you the difference between branches.